FBI Agents Contradict White House Insistence that Torture Yielded Valuable Information from Abu Zubaida

 For the latest story, click here

-3 Responses to “FBI Agents Contradict White House Insistence that Torture Yielded Valuable Information from Abu Zubaida”
+3 thoughts on “FBI Agents Contradict White House Insistence that Torture Yielded Valuable Information from Abu Zubaida”

 The photo-op!